Diversity in Sydney

 Religion

 Sydney is a religiously diverse city, with practitioners of practically every major faith.
-Christianity is the primary religion, with Roman Catholics and Anglicans the two largest groups.
+Christianity is the primary religion, with Roman Catholics and Anglicans being the two largest groups.
 There are also active religious communities of Muslims, Buddhists, Hindus, and other groups.

 Sexual Orientation

-Sydney is one of the most gay-friendly cities in the world, with a vibrant community that attracts LGBTQ+ people from all over Australia and New Zealand.
+Sydney is one of the most gay-friendly cities in the world, with a vibrant community that attracts LGBTQIA+ people from all over Australia and New Zealand.
 The annual Sydney Gay and Lesbian Mardi Gras is now the biggest annual tourist-attracting event in Australia.
-In Central Sydney, public displays of affection between same-sex partners are unlikely to attract attention.
-At the same time, although it is illegal in Australia to discriminate against a person the basis of sexual orientation, gender identity or intersex status, LGBTQ+ people still experience discrimination in many parts of everyday life.
+In central Sydney, public displays of affection between same-sex partners are unlikely to attract attention.
+At the same time, although it is illegal in Australia to discriminate against a person the basis of sexual orientation, gender identity or intersex status, LGBTQIA+ people still experience discrimination in many parts of everyday life.
 Indeed, same-sex marriage is not legal, and married transgender people must divorce their spouse before they can officially change their gender.
-Throughout your program, CIEE staff are on hand to provide advice and support regarding your LGBTQ+ identity, community gatherings, or cultural norms.
+Throughout your program, CIEE staff are on hand to provide advice and support regarding your LGBTQIA+ identity, community gatherings, or cultural norms.

 Socioeconomic Status